 It’s a good idea to keep your kids or full-time students on your family policy while there’s no additional cost.

 But once you need an extended family policy, it’s time to carefully consider everyone’s cover needs.
-If you’re on a top cover Gold, or Silver-Plus policy it could be cheaper for your adult dependant to take out their own low to medium cover policy – especially if you have a family income of $194,000 or higher and don’t get the full health insurance rebate.
+If you’re on a top cover Gold, or Silver-Plus policy it could be cheaper for your adult dependant to take out their own low to medium cover policy – especially if you have a higher family income and don’t get the full health insurance rebate.

 A young adult is probably eligible for the rebate and a youth discount.